drakkan/sftpgo/docs/full-configuration.md

     - `observation_time`, integer.
 Defines the time window, in minutes, for tracking client errors.
 A host is banned if it has exceeded the defined threshold during the last observation time minutes.
 Default: `30`.
     - `entries_soft_limit`, integer.
 Ignored for `provider` driver.
 Default: `100`.
     - `entries_hard_limit`, integer.
 The number of banned IPs and host scores kept in memory will vary between the soft and hard limit for `memory` driver.
 If you use the `provider` driver, this setting will limit the number of entries to return when you ask for the entire host list from the defender.
 Default: `150`.
-    - `safelist_file`, string.
-Path to a file containing a list of ip addresses and/or networks to never ban.
-    - `blocklist_file`, string.
-Path to a file containing a list of ip addresses and/or networks to always ban.
-The lists can be reloaded on demand sending a `SIGHUP` signal on Unix based systems and a `paramchange` request to the running service on Windows.
-An host that is already banned will not be automatically unbanned if you put it inside the safe list, you have to unban it using the REST API.
-    - `safelist`, list of IP addresses and/or IP ranges and/or networks to never ban.
-Invalid entries will be silently ignored.
-For large lists prefer `safelist_file`. `safelist` and `safelist_file` will be merged so that you can set both.
-    - `blocklist`, list of IP addresses and/or IP ranges and/or networks to always ban.
-Invalid entries will be silently ignored..
-For large lists prefer `blocklist_file`. `blocklist` and `blocklist_file` will be merged so that you can set both.
   - `rate_limiters`, list of structs containing the rate limiters configuration.
 Take a look [here](./rate-limiting.md) for more details.
 Each struct has the following fields:
     - `average`, integer.
 Average defines the maximum rate allowed.
 0 means disabled.
 Default: 0
     - `period`, integer.
 Period defines the period as milliseconds.
 The rate is actually defined by dividing average by period Default: 1000 (1 second).
     - `burst`, integer.
 Burst defines the maximum number of requests allowed to go through in the same arbitrarily small period of time.
 Default: 1
     - `type`, integer.
 1 means a global rate limiter, independent from the source host.
 2 means a per-ip rate limiter.
 Default: 2
     - `protocols`, list of strings.
 Available protocols are `SSH`, `FTP`, `DAV`, `HTTP`.
 By default all supported protocols are enabled
-    - `allow_list`, list of IP addresses and IP ranges excluded from rate limiting.
-Default: empty
     - `generate_defender_events`, boolean.
 If `true`, the defender is enabled, and this is not a global rate limiter, a new defender event will be generated each time the configured limit is exceeded.
 Default `false`
     - `entries_soft_limit`, integer.
     - `entries_hard_limit`, integer.
 The number of per-ip rate limiters kept in memory will vary between the soft and hard limit